scientificprogrammer123/heat-transfer-2D/README.md

 At the end, the program outputs the number of iterations taken, and the value of the numerically computed solution and the exact solution.

-To run the program, go to a termina and type: gfortran heat_transfer_2D.f90 This program has been verified on a computer running Scientific Linux 6.9.
+To run the program, go to a terminal and type: gfortran heat_transfer_2D.f90 This program has been verified to work on a computer running Scientific Linux 6.9.